tarek58/amqp-cpp-long-distance-test/README.md

 ## Objective

 Show how good the async/event-based approach that this library uses.
 As a prerequisite you should set up a "far away" rabbit server e.g one that has a high ping time from wherever you're running the test.
+Note that this is not a formal benchmark or "heavy duty" metrics app.
+It is a sort of one-off batch of CPP code just to experiment with a concept.
+The performance characteristics of this informal test were good enough to convince me to adopt AMQP-CPP in real world projects, where one of the factors was "how good will it work with non-local brokers?"

 ## Building